AbdeljalilAnajjar/Eegle.jl/docs/src/documents/Treatment MI.md

 # Treatment MI

-This document describes all the changes applied to downloaded Motor Imagery databases from MOABB and base.
+This document describes all the changes applied to downloaded Motor Imagery databases from MOABB or base repository.

 ## AlexMI